 A cotton ball dampened with baby oil takes care of eye shadow and eyeliner without irritating delicate skin.

 Did Junior come home from a birthday party festooned with garish superhero tats?
 Rub them off with a little baby oil.

 When you paint your nails, does the polish sometimes seep into the cuticles?
-Use a cotton swab to saturate the perimeter with baby oil.
-After you’re done painting, use a cotton ball or tissue to remove the oil (and any polish) carefully.
+Before the polish, use a cotton swab to saturate the cuticle perimeter with baby oil.
+After you’re done painting, use a cotton ball or tissue to carefully remove the oil (and any excess polish).

-Munda also makes a lip scrub with 1 teaspoon of baby oil, ½ teaspoon of sugar and a few drops of lemon juice.
+Munda also makes a lip scrub by mixing 1 teaspoon of baby oil, ½ teaspoon of sugar and a few drops of lemon juice.
 Every night before bed she rubs it lightly on her lips to remove dead skin.

-Baby oil is an inexpensive alternative to massage unguents.
+Baby oil is an inexpensive alternative to massage oil or cream.

-According to the Mayo Clinic, you can remove excess earwax buildup with baby oil — as long as you don’t have tubes in your ears or a hole in your eardrum.
-Apply a few drops of oil twice a day; after a day or two, use a rubber-bulb syringe to (gently!) squirt warm water into the ear canal.
+According to the Mayo Clinic, you can remove excess earwax buildup with the help of baby oil — as long as you don’t have tubes in your ears or a hole in your eardrum.
+Apply a few drops of oil; after a day or two, use a rubber-bulb syringe to (gently!) squirt warm water into the ear canal.

 Do your feet look positively lizardlike in the winter?
-Rub some baby oil on at bedtime, then don plain white socks.
-While you sleep, your feet will soften right up.
+Rub some baby oil on at bedtime, and then don plain white socks.
+While you sleep, the skin on your feet will soften right up.